dnguyen800/spotify-playlist-card/README.md

 # Spotify Playlist Card
 Home Assistant Lovelace card that lists your current Spotify playlists.
-Requires the [Spotify Playlist sensor](https://github.com/dnguyen800/Spotify-Playlist-Sensor) to be configured with playlist image and URI fields defined.
+Requires the [Spotify Playlist sensor](https://github.com/dnguyen800/Spotify-Playlist-Sensor) and the [Spotify Media Player](https://www.home-assistant.io/components/media_player.spotify/) to be setup.

 ## Features
   - Press/click on the image to start the playlist on the selected Spotify media player.